venkataravuri/ai-ml-notes/docs/ml-interview-notes.md

 #### Can you explain logistic regression and derive gradient descent for Logistic regression
 #### What do eigenvalues and eigenvectors mean in PCA
 #### Explain different types of Optimizers — How is Adam optimizer different from Rmsprop?
-#### What are the different types of activation functions and explain about vanishing gradient problem>
+#### What are the different types of activation functions and explain about vanishing gradient problem

+#### What is the exploding gradient problem when using the backpropagation technique?

+What is a Box-Cox transformation?
+Water Tapping problem

 #### Can you use MSE for evaluating your classification problem instead of Cross entropy